HQSquantumsimulations/struqture/documentation/src/interfaces.md

 Struqture also has an interface to the [OpenFermion](https://quantumai.google/openfermion) package allowing users to switch from one package to the other.

+OpenFermion is an open source library for compiling and analyzing quantum algorithms to simulate fermionic systems, including quantum chemistry.
+Among other functionalities, this version features data structures and tools for obtaining and manipulating representations of fermionic and qubit Hamiltonians.
+This interface can be usefull if the user already uses openfermion to create hamiltonians and want to use these hamiltonians with struqture.
+It can also be usefull for users using struqture to define hamiltonians and want to use [cirq](https://quantumai.google/cirq).

 For now only the conversion to and from `PauliHamiltonian` is implemented with the functions `struqture_to_openfermion` and `openfermion_to_struqture`.